thunlp/KnowledgeablePromptTuning/readme.md

 This is Knowledgeable Prompt-tuning: Incorporating Knowledge into Prompt Verbalizer for Text Classification (ACL 2022) 's source code ([Paper](https://arxiv.org/abs/2108.02035))

+We will upload a more updated version soon!

 ### Environments
 ```